 The total time required for this course is comparable to the combined class and study time for the formal courses, but it is self-paced and often takes more than one term to complete.

-All students that are enrolled in Test and Evaluation (645.769) should be allowed access to the Systems Engineering Master’s Project (645.800) website on Blackboard.
+All students that are enrolled in Test and Evaluation (645.769) should be allowed access to the Systems Engineering Master’s Project (645.800) website on Canvas.
 In here, they can access the course guidelines, view the list of mentors, and view numerous example projects.
 This should help provide some level of guidance, as well as give students an idea of what to expect during their artifact development.
 In addition, our Test and Evaluation instructors should be able to provide initial guidance in starting to think ahead for the project course.

 Tips for Selecting a Project Topic